dioKaratzas/observable-state-wrapper/README.md

 - You can’t attach a custom wrapper to a stored property and still have reads/writes participate in observation.
 - Hand‑written forwarding accessors are boilerplate and easy to get wrong (especially `_modify`).

-`@ObservableStateWrapper` solves this by generating observation‑aware accessors for a wrapper‑backed property, so your state stays observable while you keep your storage semantics (clamping, boxing, omit‑coding, presentation, etc.).
+`@ObservableStateWrapper` is an attached macro that generates observation‑aware accessors for a wrapper‑backed property, so your state stays observable while you keep your storage semantics (clamping, boxing, omit‑coding, presentation, etc.).
 This macro targets TCA’s registrar (`_$observationRegistrar`) and is specific to `@ObservableState` — it is not a drop‑in for SwiftUI’s `@Observable`.

 ## What it does